hpe-storage/co-deployments/helm/charts/hpe-csi-driver/README.md

 ## Using persistent storage with Kubernetes

 Enable dynamic provisioning of persistent storage by creating a `StorageClass` API object that references a `Secret` which maps to a supported HPE primary storage backend.
-Refer to the [HPE CSI Driver for Kubernetes](https://scod.hpedev.io/csi_driver/using.html) documentation on [HPE Storage Container Orchestration Documentation](https://scod.hpedev.io/).
+Refer to the [HPE CSI Driver for Kubernetes](https://scod.hpedev.io/csi_driver/deployment.html#add_a_hpe_storage_backend) documentation on [HPE Storage Container Orchestration Documentation](https://scod.hpedev.io/).
 Also, it's helpful to be familiar with [persistent storage concepts](https://kubernetes.io/docs/concepts/storage/volumes/) in Kubernetes prior to deploying stateful workloads.

 ## Support

 The HPE CSI Driver for Kubernetes Helm chart is covered by your HPE support contract.
 Please file any issues, questions or feature requests [here](https://github.com/hpe-storage/co-deployments/issues) or contact HPE through the regular support channels.
 You may also join our Slack community to chat with HPE folks close to this project.
-We hang out in `#NimbleStorage`, `#3par-primera` and `#Kubernetes` at [hpedev.slack.com](https://hpedev.slack.com), sign up here: [slack.hpedev.io](https://slack.hpedev.io/).
+We hang out in `#NimbleStorage`, `#3par-primera`, `#hpe-cloud-volumes` and `#Kubernetes` at [hpedev.slack.com](https://hpedev.slack.com), sign up here: [slack.hpedev.io](https://slack.hpedev.io/).

 ## Contributing